alephobjects/ohai-kit/README.md

 Once the database is configured, you must then create the database by running the command :
 `python manage.py migrate`

-If you update OHAI-kit or install other application or modify anything relating to the database, you must again call the migrate command.
+If you update OHAI-kit or install other applications to your Django project or modify anything relating to the database, you must again call the migrate command.

 ## Configuring the URLs
-You can now add a URL to the project that would resolve to the ohai_kit application by editing the **myproject/urls.py** file and adding a _url_ line to it.
+You can now add a URL to the project that would resolve to the `ohai_kit` application by editing the **myproject/urls.py** file and adding a _url_ line to it.
 Refer to the [Django URL functions](https://docs.djangoproject.com/en/dev/ref/urls/) for more information.

 For example, to have the ohai-kit application run under the url http://mywebsite.com/ohai-kit/ you can add the following line to **myproject/urls.py**